edithturn/AlgoExpertMyTraining/Readme.md

 * Single points of failure: it this fails all the system fail

 * Redundancy: It is duplicated, triplicated a specific part of our system.

+## Caching

+It is use to rspeed up the system and improve the **latency** of the system

+### Write through cache:
+Where when we write a pice of data, our system will write in the cache and in the data base at the same time.

+### Write back cache:
+Our server will update the cache and will back to the client, our system will asynchronously update the database with the values of the cache.